YunYang1994/tensorflow-yolov3/README.md

 - [x] Training pipeline
 - [x] Compute COCO mAP

 YOLO paper is quick hard to understand, along side that paper.
-This [tutorial](https://github.com/YunYang1994/tensorflow-yolov2_from_scratch) enables you to understand YOLO Algorithmn.
-Sorry for my poor English.
-Only Chinese-edition is supported now !
+This [tutorial](https://github.com/YunYang1994/tensorflow-yolov2_from_scratch) enables you to have a quick understanding of YOLO Algorithmn.

 ## part 2.
 Quick start